wp-plugins/wp-spamshield/readme.txt

 = 1.9.0.5 =
 *released 06/12/15*

 * Added a new feature to thwart email-harvesting bots and keep them from scraping your site for email addresses.
-It automatically obfuscates plain text email addresses and mailto links in your website content by encoding them into HTML entities (hexadecimal and decimal character codes).
+It automatically obfuscates plain text email addresses and mailto links in your website content by encoding them into HTML entities (hexadecimal and decimal character codes that look like gibberish to harvesters, but render the email addresses perfectly in a browser).
 It protects email addresses on pages, posts, comments, excerpts, and text widgets.
 (It's always best not to post email addresses on your site and use a contact form instead, but if you absolutely have to, they should be encoded.)
 * Compatibility fix for new users registering on a WooCommerce checkout page.
 * Made various code improvements.
 * Updated the spam filters.